Training by the Friends of Tower Hamlets Cemetery Park

 E-learning on invasive non-native species

-The GB Non-native Species Secretariat (NNNS) has been developing an online training (e-learning) package in invasive non-native species, which is now freely available for use.
+The GB Non-native Species Secretariat (NNSS) has been developing an online training (e-learning) package in invasive non-native species, which is now freely available for use.
 The e-learning currently consists of five topics:

 - Introduction to invasive non-native species;